Skip to main content

 Is my JWT secure when using this tool?

-Yes!
-All decoding happens entirely in your browser.
-Your JWT is never sent to any server.
-However, remember that JWTs are only encoded, not encrypted - anyone can decode the payload without the secret key.
+Everything runs locally in your browser.
+I wouldn't trust my JWTs to a random server, and neither should you.
+That said, remember that JWTs are only encoded, not encrypted - anyone with the token can decode the payload without needing the secret key.

 Does this tool verify JWT signatures?

-No, this tool only decodes JWTs.
-Signature verification requires the secret key or public key, which should never be shared.
-Always verify JWTs on your server.
+No, and for good reason.
+Signature verification requires the secret key or public key, which you should never paste into a web tool.
+Always verify signatures on your own server with proper key management.

 Why is my token showing as expired?